hemanth2297/SurveyShrike/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/hemanth2297/SurveyShrike.git`
+- Clone this repo to your local machine using `git clone https://github.com/hemanth2297/SurveyShrike.git`

 ### Setup

-#### BackEnd API
+- #### BackEnd API

 Install Python >=2.7 ( Make Sure the ports 5001 & 5002 are free)